privacytrustlab/ml_privacy_meter/README.md

 ![Tensorboard dashboard](images/tb1.png)

 A histogram of the privacy risk of the models can be viewed in the histogram tab.
 Here, a membership probability of 0 corresponds to a greater chance of datapoints being non-members of the training set, while 1 corresponds to a greater chance of being in the training set.
+Numpy files with the privacy risk values for members and non members are also generated in the  `logs` folder.
 ![Privacy-risk histogram](images/tb_hist.png)

 The privacy risk can also be viewed for each label in the same tab.